dr-natetorious/TIM-8130-Data_Mining/Week6_Statistics/Coronavirus/README.md

 ## What challenges exist with the current measurements

-A lot of panic has occurred in part, because of the confusion around mortality rates-- will this kill me.
+A lot of panic has occurred in part, because of the confusion around mortality rates-- will this kill me??
 While the media reports the metric as `total deaths/total cases`, this is not a good approximatation specifically because the accounting standards are not uniform across the global.
 For instance, South Korea has lower infection rates, however their frequent testing increases the denominator more so than Italy.
 Another challenge comes from the strong correlation to age, which greatly influences the probability to mortality.

 ![mortality.png](mortality.png)